-I have heard my mother tell the story of my toddler migraine attacks to a several neurologists and doctors over the years, and she always includes the exchange:
+I have heard my mother tell the story of my toddler migraine attacks to several neurologists and doctors over the years, and she always includes this exchange:

 Mom: Please don’t tell me she has migraines.

-Dr. Dias: I’ll tell you these aren’t migraines, but they are migraines.
+Dr. Dias: I can tell you these aren’t migraines, but they are migraines.